DimitryAujour/Seabottle/README.md

 Front end:
 I am using an React app for the project
 Im going to make as much components as i can so keep the project modular and with the help of bootstrap react
+Backend: I am using node js and firebase for the authentication of ho can login in the site